TIBCOSoftware/snappydata/docs/howto/connecttibcodv.md

 <a id= copyjdbcdriver> </a>
 ## Copy the JDBC Driver

-1. Download TIBCO ComputeDB JDBC driver from TIBCO edelivery site.
-This is available as **TIB_compute-jdbc...jar**.
+1. Download the JDBC driver from [here](https://github.com/SnappyDataInc/snappydata/releases/tag/v1.1.0).
+The JDBC driver is available as **snappydata-jdbc_2.11-1.1.0.jar**.
 2. Copy the jar file to the Adapter location that is specified while creating the TDV Data Source Adapter.
 This location must default in a similar pattern to **C:/Program Files/TIBCO/TDV Server 8.1/conf/adapters/custom/tibco_computedb**.
 3. Restart the TDV Server to load the JDBC driver.